Paraiba Tourmaline a Rare & Expensive Gemstone

 The AGTA or American Gem Trade Association's Gem Fair show is always considered and judged as a reliable source of the hottest and latest gemstone trend.

-Based on the 2012 show, gemstones that were in buyer's favorite list includes the Parabai Tourmaline.
+Based on the 2012 show, gemstones that were in the buyer's favorite list include the Parabai Tourmaline.
+This favorite gemstone trend continues even in 2019.